Oven homicide

 The oven homicide (uunisurma) refers to the homicide of Hilkka Hillevi Saarinen née Pylkkänen (b.
 1 November 1927 d.
 23 December 1960), in the village of Krootila in Kokemäki, Finland in December 1960.
-The case is one of Finland's best known homicides, and the killer has never been officially identified.
+It is one of Finland's best-known homicide cases, and the killer has never been officially identified.

 Events

-Hilkka Saarinen was last seen alive in December 1960, at the age of 33.
+Hilkka Saarinen was last seen alive in December 1960, when she was 33 years old.
 She lived together with her husband, Pentti Frans Olavi Saarinen, in a large, historic wooden house, her childhood home which she had inherited from her grandparents.
 The couple had taken a bank loan to buy out the other inheritors.
 Hilkka and Pentti had five children, who, due to family trouble and the father's violent tendencies, were adopted by the state and placed in foster homes.
-According to the children and village neighbours, Pentti was extremely jealous and violent toward Hilkka while under the influence of alcohol, and that he had repeatedly threatened to kill his wife in a way that could not be traced.
+According to the children and village neighbours, Pentti was extremely jealous and violent toward Hilkka while under the influence of alcohol, and he had repeatedly threatened to kill his wife in a way that could not be traced.

-On 25 December 1960, Hilkka and Pentti's eldest son arrived to visit his parents' house for the holidays together with his schoolmate, one day earlier than he had previously said.
+On 25 December 1960, Hilkka and Pentti's eldest son, Seppo, arrived to visit his parents' house for the holidays together with his schoolmate, one day earlier than he had previously said.
 They found the front door unlocked, so they crossed the entry room and entered the foyer.
 At this time, Pentti emerged from the large kitchen to the foyer, locking the door behind him.
 He blocked the boys' way, wondering aloud at their early arrival.
-When the son asked where his mother was, Pentti told she had left while he had been sleeping.
-At the son's suggestion that Hilkka might be in a local house where she had previously worked, Pentti replied, "she's never there".
+When Seppo asked where his mother was, Pentti told him she had left while he had been sleeping.
+At Seppo's suggestion that Hilkka might be in a local house where she had previously worked, Pentti replied, "she's never there".

 Later that night, when it was dark, the boys went to fetch more bedsheets from the master bedroom, located behind the kitchen.
-When the son asked why the kitchen was dark, his father said the lamp was broken.
+When Seppo asked why the kitchen was dark, his father said the lamp was broken.
 They walked through the kitchen in the narrow streak of light coming from the doorways of the foyer and the master bedroom.
 However, the boys saw that all the miscellaneous junk that had accumulated on top of the large oven over the years had been thrown onto the floor.
 The father said he had been cleaning up in the dark, even though the master bedroom and the foyer were lit.
 Also, the knuckles of his one hand had been scraped.

 The father had closely followed the boys' movements and displayed nervousness and paranoia.
 As a result, the schoolmate went home early.
-The son let the matter be.
+Seppo let the matter be.
 There was no sign of Hilkka Saarinen, and Pentti appeared unbothered by her disappearance.